tomcam/least-github-pages/docs/markdown-links.md

 job of a static site generator like Jekyll, which is used by GitHub, is to convert Markdown files to HTML.
 How does this turn into a valid link?

-Jekyll, along with the way GitHub Page's webserver is tuned, sees internal links like `contact.md` and converts them to something like `contact` or `contact.html`.
+Jekyll sees internal links like `contact.md` and converts them to something like `contact` or `contact.html`.
+The GitHub webserver observes this convention too.

 ### GitHub-flavored Markdown differs from standard [Markdown](https://commonmark.org)

-GitHub wanted extra features of Markdown, so it add many features to the specification.
+GitHub uses an extended version of Markdown.
 The internal linking feature is one element of many.
 For complete details, see the [GitHub-flavored Markdown Spec](https://github.github.com/gfm/) technical spec.